How to Create an LLC: The Definitive 2025 Guide

 Step 8: Ensure Compliance (business licenses and permits) with State Requirements

 Finally, confirm you’re meeting every official standard, from local zoning permits to specialized certificates.
-For example, some industries—like food service or construction—demand more than just an LLC registration.
-You might require a business license from your city, or additional professional accreditation if you provide specialized services.
+Some industries—like food service or construction—require more than just LLC registration.
+You might need a general business license from your city, plus professional accreditation if you provide specialized services.
 Skipping these steps can lead to fines or forced closures.

 Consider the following: